Before we dive into what market failure is, let’s get familiar with some terms related to market failure:

 - planning and final decisions are made by the govt. while the market system can determine allocation of resources owned by it, along with the public organizations.

-- the govt. can provide public goods, necessities and merit goods.
-The private businesses can provide most-demanded goods (luxury goods, superior goods).
-Thus, everyone is provided for
+- The govt. can provide public goods, necessities and merit goods.
+The private businesses can provide profitable and most-demanded goods (luxury goods, superior goods).
+Thus, everyone is provided for.

 The specific ways in which the government, in a mixed economic system, can correct market failures of the market: